bitnami/containers/bitnami/kafka/README.md

   bitnami/kafka:latest
 ```

-You now have a Apache Kafka cluster up and running.
+You now have an Apache Kafka cluster up and running.
 You can scale the cluster by adding/removing slaves without incurring any downtime.

 With Docker Compose, topic replication can be setup using: